czyzby/gdx-lml/README.md

 1.1 -> 1.2:

 - Fixed `@SkinAsset` injection.
 Now it throws meaningful exceptions when invalid skin ID is passed.
+- `@LmlParserSyntax` annotation.
+This is a preference annotation that can be used to quickly change internal `LmlParser`'s syntax. `@LmlParserSyntax` should annotate a field which contains an implementation of `LmlSyntax` - its value will be used to replace the current syntax of the parser kept by `InterfaceService`.
+This happens before any templates are parsed.

 0 -> 1